HOME ABOUT US PRODUCTS RESELLERS SUPPORT PURCHASE Scottsdale, Arizona (USA)

 Q: What is Active Directory?

-Active Directory is included with Windows Server 2008, Small Business Server 2008, Windows Server 2003, Small Business Server 2003, Windows Server 2000 and Small Business Server 2000.
+Active Directory is included with Windows Server 2019, 2016, 2012, 2008, Small Business Server 2008, Windows Server 2003, Small Business Server 2003.
 It provides you with a convenient way to centrally manage computers, users, and peripherals on your network.

 Active Directory is an important database that should be included in the overall backup of any Windows Server.
-When it comes to backing up Active Directory, Backup for Workgroups has (2) different Add-On products to use, the one that is right for you depends upon the version of Windows that you are running.
+When it comes to backing up Active Directory, Backup for Workgroups includes the backup of Active Directory as part of the Open File Add-on.

 Q: What is a Domain Controller?